saulshanabrook/hamilton-energy/README.md

 ### Carbon Output
 I used the IPCC’s lifecycle carbon outputs for each energy, so these do creation and travel costs for each energy, but they are in no way conclusive.
 It is impossible to fully measure the carbon cost of any action, especially when so many different moving parts are involved.

 Also, many energy companies did not list, or only incompletely listed, their energy mix.
 There were no standards, as far as I could tell, regulating any access to this information by consumers, so I was unable to obtain any more accurate information than that provided on their sites.
 I could contact each of them privately to ask, but this was outside my available time frame.
+When I estimated the average power production in New York state, when the company did not provide any information, I used "Net generation for independent power producers", which shows the average for the produciton in the state.
+However, some of the energy you buy from these companies might actually be produced out of state and then sent in, so this mix is not neccarily representatiev.
+Also, of course, it is only an average for the state so each energy company would, in actuallity, have a different mix of energies than the ones predicted.

 Also, my estimations from the IPCC report did not take into account any systemic regional variability within different sources greenhouse gas emissions, if there was any.